FREE Books for Your Classroom Library

 - Place these books on your teacher table and offer them as a raffle.
 Students LOVE winning and research repeatedly shows that the number of books in a household influences literacy rates more than the education level of parents.
 (Say what?!?!)

-- On rare occasion, I have been known to retire (i.e. throw out) a book.
+- I have been known to retire (i.e. throw out) a book, on rare occasion.
 Typically this is a last resort and only happens when a book is not politically correct, offensive, or extremely dated.

 How Can I Use the Books?

 The books donated by Half Price Books need to directly benefit students in your classroom/school and their families.
-They cannot be resold in any form or fashion.
+It must be remembered that they cannot be resold in any form or fashion.
 Fair enough, right?
-Here are some ways I’ve used these books and other ways teachers have used the books:
+Here are some ways I’ve used these books and also other ways teachers have used the books:

 - Filling Take-Home Book Bags